 Index Teen Advisory Board

 The Index Teen Advisory Board, which offers paid positions for eight young people from across Stockholm and Uppsala, is an integral part of Index.
 The board actively supports decision-making, evaluation and programming.
-The aim is to bring together a group of young people with differing cultural backgrounds, languages and life experiences and reflect together on the role and potential of art and culture today.
+The aim is to bring together a group of young people with varying life experiences and reflect together on the role and potential of art and culture today.
 The board implements ideas into the agenda of the organization.

-The 2017/18 Index Teen Advisory Board members are: Désirée Bayibsa, Emmanuel Angelos Zavalis, Mikaela Wei, Viola Flø Brøther, Moa Lundborg, Philip von Schéele, Björn Hjelm and Yasin Safdari
+The 2017/18 Index Teen Advisory Board members were: Désirée Bayibsa, Emmanuel Angelos Zavalis, Mikaela Wei, Viola Flø Brøther, Moa Lundborg, Philip von Schéele, Björn Hjelm and Yasin Safdari

 The 2016/17 Index Teen Advisory Board members were: Ahmad Shaffai, Joanna Ptak, Jon Aagaard Andersson, Kajsa Frisk, Kaltum Gure, Ram Alshibli, Razak Abdul Muhebu, and Tilde Lee Björk

 For more information contact Isabella Tjäder, Curator of Learning at firstname.lastname@example.org